Green Maps guide you to practical Climate Change Counter Measures

 Green Mapmaking can be applied to:

-- Climate Action - check out GreenMap.org/cop26 - yes, we'll be the UN Climate and the TED Countdown in fall 2021 - and posting our events and outcomes here.
+- Climate Action - check out GreenMap.org/cop26 - yes, we'll be at the UN Climate and the TED Countdown in fall 2021 - and posting our events and outcomes here and here

 - Addressing Hunger - FEED Jefferson County Washington supports food education and enterprise development, both on our new platform, Open Green Map 2, and in the community